Particular/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 - Cloud
 ---

-Azure Storage Queues Transport can be configured using following parameters.
-Depending on the version, parameters' values can  be configured using a custom configuration section or code-first approach.
-Please find the description of the parameters below:
+The Azure Storage Queues Transport can be configured using the following parameters.

  * `ConnectionString`: Overrides the default "NServiceBus/Transport" value and defaults to "UseDevelopmentStorage=true" if not set.
 It's recommended to set this value when specifying the configuration setting to prevent unexpected issues.
  * `PeekInterval`: Represents the amount of time that the transport waits before polling the queue in milliseconds, defaults to 50 ms.